 #3 Zagyvaróna Slag Cones (Hungary)

-The slag that looks like a volcano at first glance did not originate thousands of years ago, it will not spew fire, and it will not cause an earthquake.
+The slag that looks like a volcano at first glance did not originate thousands of years ago, it will not spew fire and will not cause an earthquake.
 The most likely thing that will happen is that you will have a pleasant walk and a fantastic view.

-There are two slag cones just 10 minutes from Salgótarján, which were formed 30 years ago due to the coal mining in the area.s
+There are two slag cones just 10 minutes from Salgótarján, formed 30 years ago due to the coal mining in the area.s

 Hiking in the area